Self-Adaptive Gamma Context-Aware SSM-based Model for Metal Defect Detection: Experiment

 \subsection{Comparison Study}

-By comparing multiple baseline YOLO models and additional World CLIP method.
-Proposed GCM-DET has the highest AP@0.5 in four categories of De., Ma., Mi., and Ru., reaching 0.660, 0.430, 0.386, and 0.596.
-The Ho. category is second only to Mamba-T. Overall, GCM-DET's mAP@0.5 and mAP@0.5:0.95 are the highest among several compared models, accounting for 0.533 and 0.374.
-Among the traditional YOLO models, the YOLOv8s model performs best, and overall mAP@0.5 and mAP@0.5:0.95 are leaders.
-When comparing computational complexity, proposed model reduces the amount of computation by half compared to yolov8l, and compared to Mamba-L, proposed work not only reduce the amount of computation, but also improve the accuracy.
-Compared with the mamba-B model, proposed GCM-DET does not add additional parameters.
+GCM-DET outperforms multiple YOLO baselines and the World CLIP method, achieving the highest AP@0.5 in De.
+(0.660), Ma.
+(0.430), Mi.
+(0.386), and Ru.
+(0.596), while ranking second in Ho. to Mamba-T. It leads in overall mAP@0.5 (0.533) and mAP@0.5:0.95 (0.374).
+Among YOLO models, YOLOv8s performs best.
+GCM-DET halves computation compared to YOLOv8l and improves accuracy over Mamba-L while reducing computation.
+It achieves this without adding much more parameters compared to Mamba-B.

-Based on the Figure-\ref{fig:gcm-prc}, it can be observed that there are significant differences in the detection performance of different defect categories: the average precision (mAP@0.5) of DEFRAME, RUST and HOLE is relatively high, indicating that the model has strong robustness in the location and classification of these types of defects; while MAJOR\_DENT and MINOR\_DENT are relatively weak, and the accuracy of the curve in the medium and high recall range is significantly reduced, indicating that it is more susceptible to noise interference or feature confusion.
-Overall, the model achieved an average mAP level of 0.533 in the multi-category defect detection task, indicating that it has a certain detection capability under the condition of IoU=0.5, but there is still room for further improvement of precision and recall, especially in terms of sample size and annotation quality, which may need to be strengthened to improve the detection performance of easily confused or few sample categories.
+Based on the \Cref{fig:gcm-prc}, it can be observed that there are significant differences in the detection performance of different defect categories: the average precision (mAP@0.5) of DEFRAME, RUST and HOLE is relatively high, indicating that the model has strong robustness in the location and classification of these types of defects; while MAJOR\_DENT and MINOR\_DENT are relatively weak, and the accuracy of the curve in the medium and high recall range is significantly reduced, indicating that it is more susceptible to noise interference or feature confusion.